-In addition to the registration and technology fees, a student in Computer Networking Technologies can expect to pay approximately \$600 per semester for books and supplies.
-In the first semester of the AAS program, students are required to purchase the parts for a computer, which they assemble as part of their course work.
-The cost of these parts is approximately \$1,000.
-Students, at their discretion, may elect to take more than the eight EITC required certification exams.
-Costs associated with sitting for these elective exams is not included in the technology fee and is the responsibility of the student.
-The average cost of these elective exams is \$125 per exam.
+In addition to the registration and technology fees, a CNT student can expect to pay approximately \$600 per semester for books and supplies.
+Additionally, in the first semester of the CNT program, students are required to purchase the parts for a computer, which they assemble as part of their course work.
+The cost for these components will run between \$400 and \$1000.